-The program primarily serve es medical

-Core Beneficiary and scientific staff working a at Epicentre's

-Group: Niger Research Center.
-Staff are Niger

-nationals or from surroundi ng countries.
+The program primarily serves medical Core Beneficiary and scientific staff working at Epicentre's Group: Niger Research Center.
+Staff are Niger nationals or from surrounding countries

-Age
+, 90

-Adults (31-64 years of old) 100%
+Adults (31-64 years old) 100%

 Sex

 Male 80%

 Female 20%

-Additional Characterist ics
+Additional Characteristics

-Low-Income or Ecc nomically Disadvantaged 100%
+Low-Income or Economically Disadvantaged 100%

 The program works to provide training and mentoring to staff at Epicentre Niger's research center from program staff in Niger and Europe.
-The amount of mentoring is extensive (estimated 800 hours per year), and the program features a very low costper-outcome compared to benchmark.
+The amount of mentoring is extensive (estimated 800 hours per year), and the program features a very low cost-per-outcome compared to benchmark.
 Current evidence is based on whether participants contributed to publications produced by the Center.
 This could be bolstered by pre/post surveys that measure improvement in staff ability to contribute to production of scientific knowledge before and after the intervention.

-This outcome is satisfied if an individual has achieved all of the following within the past year: - Attained access to capital for R&D transferring knowledge to enable innovation
+This outcome is satisfied if an individual has achieved all of the following within the past year:

-- Developed knowledge management systems including systems for creating, retaining and

-- Developed new insights through scientific or empirical research to enable innovation

-Secondary Outcome(s): National Public Health Capacity, Organizational Reach
+- Attained access to capital for R&D - Developed knowledge management systems including systems for creating, retaining and transferring knowledge to enable innovation - Developed new insights through scientific or empirical research to enable innovation Secondary Outcome(s): National Public Health Capacity, Organizational Reach